cirosantilli/algorithm-cheat/type-system.md

     1 + int("1")

-Some types however are considered to be of "related types" such as integers and floats, and in those cases languages that implicily convert between them are still considered strongly typed.
+Some types however are considered to be of "related types" such as integers and floats, and in those cases languages that implicitly convert between them are still considered strongly typed.
 For example C is considered strongly typed, even if:

     int i = 1 + 1.0;

-does an implicit comversion between the `float` `1.0` and the `int` `1`.
+does an implicit conversion between the `float` `1.0` and the `int` `1`.

 #manifest vs implicit